Do you know an older Australian who has a thirst for knowledge, but is being held back because they don’t know how to use a computer or the Internet?

 Seniors can gain the confidence and skills needed to use new technology through the Australian Government’s Broadband for Seniors initiative.

-Since 2008, the Australian Government has committed more than $25 million to provide seniors with free access to computers, the Internet and training at around 2,000 Broadband for Seniors kiosks across Australia.
+Since 2008, then Australian Government has committed more than $30 million to provide seniors with free access to computers, the Internet and training (including Online Tutorials) at around 1,500 kiosks across Australia

 Kiosks are located in places that seniors regularly visit or that provide existing services, such as community centers, retirement villages, libraries and community clubs.